taijeronv/taijeronv_info/content/post/ngwargame/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-In most schoolhouses the Tactical Decision Game is a tool used to teach tactics.
+In most schoolhouses the Tactical Decision Game is one of the tools used to teach tactics.

-Here are some characteristics of a typical TDG:
-- Paper-based.
-- Planning exercise.
+The TDG is bascially a planning exercise with no execution piece.

+**How it works**
-- The student is given a situation and mission.
+1. The instructor gives the student a situation and mission.
-- They produce an OPORD, course of action and a map with graphics.
+2. The student writes an OPORD and a course of action, and creates an overlay with the appropriate ops graphics on a map.

-The instructor grades each of the products and gives the student some feedback on what they did right/wrong.
+3. The instructor grades each of the products and gives the student some feedback.
+In some cases the instructor may lead a group discussion using one of the student's solutions.

-You gotta ask yourself is this really the best way to teach tactics?

-In my opinion NO. I think it's incomplete because the student doesn't get feedback from any of their decisions.
-The COA shows what they hope will be the "end state."
-It's up to the instructor to fill in the blanks between the start of the mission to the end, their COA.

-The student misses everything in between.

-## Why is it incomplete?
-That's easy.

-Execution.

-The TDG is 100% planning, there's no execution piece.
-The instructor grades the paper based on the cadet's COA and the instructors "judgement."
-In fact different instructor's will grade differently, for example an Infantry officer may grade the cadet's solution differently than an Artillery officer.

-At West Point they try to get all the instructors to the same standard of grading by doing some instructor development prior to teaching the lesson.
+The problem as I see it is there's no meaningful execution of the mission.

+- How does the student deal with an enemy that is also trying to impose its will?
+- 1st squad is ambushed moving to their support by fire position, now what?
+- The student observes way more enemy than anticipated, now what?

+How does the student practice dealing with unexpected situations in a paper-based TDG?
+They can't.

+The student has no opportunity to see the effects of their decisions, nor do they get the opportunity to "think" their way out of a problem.

 ## How will the NextGen Wargame fix this?
 First of all let's get something straight.
 The NextGen Wargame is NOT meant to replace paper-based Tactical Decision Games (TDGs).

-The NGW is meant to improve the TDG by add execution component.
+The NGW is meant to "complete" the learning experience by adding an execution piece.

-This is what you get:
 - It enables the student to practice in a dynamic operational environment where the enemy, terrain, and weather have an effect.
 - The ability to practice in a safe, no-risk environment.
+Making the right level of decisions.
 - Experimentation.
 Imagine the learning that takes place when a student can compare and contrast different courses of action or tactics.
 - Critical Analysis (AAR).
 Ability to watch a "replay" of the operation then analyze it step-by-step.
 What went wrong, and why?
 What went right, and why?
   What could be done better, and why?
 Well, you get the picture.
 WHY is arguably the most essential part of learning to think.

 ## Tell me about the NextGen Wargame
 Concept: